mikeschinkel/wp-extensible-import/README.md

 This is a work in progress.
 It does not fully work yet, but works well enough for me as a developer.

 ##No Free Support
 If you are a developer too and it helps you, great.
 But no (free) support.

+##Pull Requests Accepted
 If you want to submit a pull request so it can get better, please do that.

 ##Paid Import Service
 If you are an end-user or designer and you desperately need to get your large blogger file imported